 - What are the deadlines?

 Original documentation must be provided with an application for exemption from international tuition fees.
 The documentation must be dated prior to the enrolment count date as appropriate (Summer term: June 30th; Fall term: November 1st; Winter term: February 1st).

-This documentation must be submitted to the Undergraduate Registrar’s Office or the Faculty of Graduate and Postdoctoral Affairs office before the enrolment reporting date to the Ministry of Advanced Education and Skills Development as appropriate (Summer term: August 13, 2018; Fall term: November 28, 2018; Winter term: February 27, 2019).
+This documentation must be submitted to the Undergraduate Registrar’s Office or the Faculty of Graduate and Postdoctoral Affairs office before the enrolment reporting date to the Ministry of Training Colleges and Universities (Summer term: August 12, 2019; Fall term: November 27, 2019; Winter term: February 26, 2020).